Megamjm/Comfyvn-ToolProject/docs/development/advisory_modding.md

 ## Workflow Tips
 - During development, keep the Advisory panel open in Studio (**Window → Advisory**).
 It refreshes findings per action and surfaces blockers before you invest in long renders.
-- Automation pipelines should check the CLI JSON payload; `blocked: true` means halt.
+- Automation pipelines should check the CLI JSON payload; use `blocker_count`/`warning_count` to decide when to halt.
 When only warnings remain, include the advisory payload in release notes so reviewers know you accepted the risk.
 - Mod submissions should ship their own scanner plugins alongside documentation describing what they enforce.
 The host user always decides whether to enable those plugins.
 - When contributing new hooks, add a short section to this doc (pull request welcome) describing the plugin name, purpose, and any environment variables it expects.